gotrafficgo/idm_and_constraints/README.md

 ## Issues (Possible)

 **Experiment 1:** Original IDM: No constraints taking effect.
 We observe:
-* The stop-and-go wave does not propagate upstream
+* The stop-and-go wave does not continously propagate upstream
 * After escaping the stop-and-go wave, the vehicle’s speed cannot return to high speed

 <img src="Figure_1.png" alt="Diagram" width="600">